TalkEcon/GraphStyle/README.md

     ```

 3. Open `graph.R`, change the working directory, `setwd`, if needed, and execute.
-4. Check the outputs are consistent with the following graphs.
+4. Check if the outputs are consistent with the following graphs.

     1. `rice_price.svg`